 Back to the coast we have La Coquina, Camposoto, San Fernando before we come to the old city of Cadiz which is located on a rocky peninsula jutting into the Atlantic.
 With a history going back over 3,000 years ago, Cadiz enjoyed its greatest period of wealth during the 18th and 18th centuries when it was the major gateway to the New World.

 Back on the N-344 to the mainland is El Trocadero, Puerto Real, Valdelagrana and El Puerto de Santa Maria famed for being where Columbus lived for several years during the 15th century.
-Just outside El Puerto de Santa Maria is the Aqualand Bahia Water Park usually open from June till September it is fun for all the family with many water slides, pools and a wave machine.
+Just outside El Puerto de Santa Maria is the Aqualand Bahia Water Park which is usually open from June till September.
+It brings a great fun experience for all the family with many water slides, pools and a wave machine.
 Near here is Villa Nueva Feel Golf.

 Inland is Jerez de la Frontera famous for its sweet wines (sherry).
 Jerez is a striking and beautiful city, famed for its lifestyle, flamenco dancing and the flamenco museum.
 Visit the royal equestrian centre (Real Escuela Andaluza de Arte Equestre) and see the fine white horses perform their amazing artistic movements.
 Further inland is Arcos Gardens Golf Club.

 Back along the coast Vistahermosa, Las Redes, La Andreita, Fuentebravia, Rota, Jardin de la Almadraba, Barriada de Aguadulce, Urbanisation La Ballena, Costa Ballena, Las Tres Piedras, Chipiona, La Jara, Villa Horacia, Club de Campo and Sanlucar de Barrameda which is a small town flanked by the Guadalquivir estuary.

 From here you can get a ferry across to the Doñana national park.
 Stop here for the famous Manzanilla wine.
 The estuary continues far inland all the way to the famous Spanish city of Seville (Sevilla).
 Seville is the flamenco capital of Spain and has many famous monuments.

-The Parque Nacional de Donana is Europe’s largest national park protected by a UNESCO agreement.
-A wetland area it contains several rare animal species, notably the elusive Iberian Lynx and the Spanish imperial eagle.
-There are many deer, wild boar, badgers, otters and birds including vultures and eagles.
+The Parque Nacional de Doñana is Europe’s largest national park protected by a UNESCO agreement.
+A wetland area, it contains several rare animal species, notably the elusive Iberian Lynx and the Spanish imperial eagle.
+There are also a number of deers, wild boars, badgers, otters and birds including vultures and eagles.